Trithemius's catalog of magic (or "necromantic") books

 [71] Not identified.

-[72] Item est liber Dorothei sapientis Græcorum, quem prænotauit, Iudiciorum, in quo multa dicit pulchra de astrorum influentia, qui incipit: Dixit Dorotheus.
+[72] Item est liber Dorothei sapientis Græcorum [C: Græci], quem prænotauit, Iudiciorum, in quo multa dicit pulchra de astrorum influentia, qui incipit: Dixit Dorotheus.

 [72] Likewise there is a book of the wise Greek Dorotheus, which is titled, Of the Judgments, in which he speaks very eloquently about the influence of the stars, which begins: “Dorotheus has said.”